hope-donoghue/hope-donoghue/README.md

-### Hi 👋
+### Hi

-I am a senior majoring in data science at St. Lawrence University in Canton, NY!
+I am a recent graduate of St. Lawrence University in Canton, NY.

 I am interested in sports analytics!
+Please click the repositories below to look at my projects.

 <!--
 **hope-donoghue/hope-donoghue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.